kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 The storage version of each group-resource is the newest (using kube-aware version sorting) version found in that list for that group-resource.

-### API Compatibility Versioning
+### API availability

 Similar to feature flags, all APIs group-versions declarations will be modified to track which Kubernetes version the API group-versions are introduced (or removed) at.

-GA APIs should match the exact set of APIs enabled in GA for the Kubernetes version the compatibility version is set to.
+GA APIs should match the exact set of APIs enabled in GA for the Kubernetes version the emulation version is set to.

-All Beta APIs (both off-by-default and on-by-default, if any of those still exist) need to behave exactly as they did for the Kubernetes version the compatibility version is set to.
-I.e. `--runtime-config=api/<version>` needs to be able to turn on APIs exactly like it did for each Kubernetes version that compatibility version can be set to.
+All Beta APIs (both off-by-default and on-by-default, if any of those still exist) need to behave exactly as they did for the Kubernetes version the emulation version is set to.
+I.e. `--runtime-config=api/<version>` needs to be able to turn on APIs exactly like it did for each Kubernetes version that emulation version can be set to.

-Alpha APIs may not be enabled in conjunction with compatibility version.
+Alpha APIs may not be enabled in conjunction with emulation version.

+### API Field availability

+API fields that were introduced after the emulation version will **not** be pruned.
+Ideally they would be, but we already show information about unavailable fields in the API today like disabled-by-default features (Alphas mostly) and make no attempt to hide those fields in discovery.

+We consider pruning fields based on emulation version useful future work that would benefit multiple aspects of how APIs are served, so while we're not taking on the effort in this KEP, we are interested in seeing this improved.

 ### Discovery

-Discovery will [enable](https://github.com/kubernetes/kubernetes/blob/7080b51ee92f67623757534f3462d8ae862ef6fe/staging/src/k8s.io/apiserver/pkg/util/openapi/enablement.go#L32) the group versions matching the compatibility version.
+Discovery will [enable](https://github.com/kubernetes/kubernetes/blob/7080b51ee92f67623757534f3462d8ae862ef6fe/staging/src/k8s.io/apiserver/pkg/util/openapi/enablement.go#L32) the group versions matching the emulation version.

-API fields that were introduced after the compatibility version will **not** be pruned.
-There is a tradoff here:

-- If we keep the fields in the API, we leak information about fields that were introduced in Kubernetes versions newer than the compatibility version.
-- If we remove the fields, we have an inconsistency between discovery and the implementation, because the server implementation is aware of the field, and may include it in responses (e.g. via defaulting).

-Note that even though we are deciding to include fields that were introduced after the compatibility version in discovery, new fields are always feature gated, so the fields will not settable and may not impact default behavior.

-Also note that we that show information about unavailable features in discovery today.
-We introduce fields into APIs for disabled-by-default features and make no attempt to hide those fields in discovery.
+The API fields include will match what is described in the "API Fields" section.

 ### Version introspection